projf/isle/hardware/book/ch01/README.md

 # Isle Chapter 1 - Display

-These Verilog designs accompany [Display](http://projectf.io/isle/display.html), chapter 1 of the building Isle book from the Project F blog.
+These Verilog designs accompany [Display](http://projectf.io/isle/display.html), chapter 1 of the _Building Isle_ book from the Project F blog.

 See [boards](../../../boards/) for build and programming instructions.